• Skip to primary navigation

 Instructions

-• Drain and set aside.
+• Cook these till al-dente.
+Try not to mix them too much to avoid breakage.
+Drain and set aside.
 Reserve some water to use later in the sauce.

 • In a bowl add pumpkin purée, ricotta cheese, 2-3 torn sage leaves, ½ teaspoon salt, ½ pepper and ⅛ teaspoon grated nutmeg.